-Living by the Spirit requires releasing your spirit.
+Living in Spirit-to-spirit intimacy with God requires releasing your spirit.
 Releasing your spirit requires humbling your soul.

 In early adulthood, I read The Release of the Spirit, by Watchman Nee.
 A Chinese Christian of the 20th century, Nee described people as three-part beings – spirit, soul and body; or, in Nee’s terms, inner man, outer man and outermost man.